daniaki/ABACBSAbsSS/README.md

 an Assigner.
 Conference chairs have access to all data including demographic statistics, the ability to approve submissions, download database dumps etc.

+This command will output the accounts created with passwords and usernames.
+Pipe the output into a separate file which you can then email to staff members.

 # Closing dates